 Flywheel Hosting (affiliate) – I started out using another, very cheap hosting provider, and was quickly dismayed to find the user interface kind of difficult to understand for a newbie like me.
 I also had a hard time getting support for any questions or issues.
 That literally changed overnight when I switched.
 Flywheel will actually work to improve your site speed, help you with WordPress migrations or any other issues that may crop up, and the user interface is intelligible to even a web design rookie.
 I can’t recommend them enough.

-Brunch Pro Theme – Nourish & Fete runs on the Brunch Pro theme from Feast Design Co.
-Brunch is often referred to as the “little sister” of Foodie Pro, which may be the single most popular theme out there for food blogs.
-I like that Brunch looks a tiny bit different, but still has all the functionality and flexibility that made Foodie so popular.
-Both run on the Genesis Framework.
+Foodie Pro Theme – Nourish & Fete runs on the Foodie Pro theme from Feast Design Co., which may be the single most popular theme out there for food blogs.
+I formerly used Brunch Pro, which is sometimes known as Foodie’s “little sister,” but switched because I personally prefer some small elements available in the latest Foodie update, such as the built-in Instagram footer area.
+Both have great support and run on the Genesis Framework.

 Photo Sharing Websites